Available with a lead time

 This step-up/step-down regulator has four connections: input voltage (VIN), ground (GND), and output voltage (VOUT), and ENABLE.

-The input voltage, VIN, should be between 2.9 V and 32 V. Lower input voltages can cause the regulator to shut down or behave erratically; , so you should ensure that noise on the input is not excessive.
+The input voltage, VIN, should be between 2.9 V and 32 V. Lower input voltages can cause the regulator to shut down or behave erratically; higher input voltages can destroy the regulator, so you should ensure that noise on the input is not excessive.
 32 V should be treated as the absolute maximum input voltage.
 Pololu's recommended maximum operating voltage is 30 V, which is the limit of the reverse voltage protection.
 Additionally, Pololu recommend keeping the sum of the input and output voltages below 55 V; see the Setting the Output Voltage section below for more information.

 The board has four mounting holes intended for #2 or M2 screws.
 In applications where mounting screws are not used and wires are soldered directly to the board, the insulated part of the wires can be passed through the mounting holes for strain relief.
 The picture above shows an example of this with 20 AWG wire, which was close to the limit of what would fit through the mounting holes.